-Pruitt Flies First Class To Avoid Dealing With The Riffraff in Coach
+Pruitt Flies First Class to Avoid Dealing With the Riffraff in Coach

 Scott Pruitt has been widely lampooned as a lackey for the fossil fuel industry, putting in lots of documented hard work to create that impression.
 Short of going about wearing an ExxonMobil windbreaker or appearing in one of those “We Are Koch” ads, it’s not clear Pruitt could do anything to reinforce his bad rep that’s more blatant than this plea for special treatment and isolation from the riffraff.

-Maybe he, and his boss, just don’t care about appearances any more, so long as constituencies are being tended and “the base” doesn’t mind.
-But they should be careful: your average MAGA fan most decidedly does not travel first-class.
+Maybe he, and his boss, just don’t care about appearances anymore, so long as constituencies are being tended and “the base” doesn’t mind.
+But they should be careful: Your average MAGA fan most decidedly does not travel first class.